AlphaRalph/IoTSensorBase/docs/OVERVIEW.md

 Device private key <br />
 Root certificate <br />

 You get this certificates by creating a new "THING" in AWS.
-Look here for the detail walkthrough.
+Look below on "CloudServices" for futher details.

 @Andrej: could you add some information how to start the DeviceGateway.exe on raspberry.